-SCSJI offers a variety of training and workshop sessions to help Vanderbilt students and student organizations unpack their identities and positionalities in society, unlearn and disrupt stereotypes and biases, and challenge inequity on campus and in their broader community.
-Training and workshop sessions are offered as online modules and in-person facilitation.
-Sessions can range in length and scope depending upon the needs and demands of students and organizations.
+SCSJI offers a variety of interactive training and workshop sessions to help Vanderbilt students, student groups, and student organizations unpack their identities and positionalities in society, unlearn and disrupt stereotypes and biases, and challenge inequity on campus and in their broader community.
+Training and workshop sessions are offered in a variety on mediums, and mainly through in-person facilitation.
+Sessions average from 1-1.5 hours and are all rooted in foundations of social justice, intercultural competence, and restorative practices.

 The Impact of Power and Privilege

 This is an intermediate training that is recommended for students who have already received introductory training from the intercultural competency section.
 This session is interactive and uses big picture concepts and activities to help students understand and identify the basic definitions of power and privilege; what their own positionality is as it relates to these terms, and how to actively reflect on and use power and privilege in a socially just way as they navigate different environments at Vanderbilt.

 This is an advanced training that is recommended for students with multiple years’ experiences with dialogue around intercultural competence or who have had robust leadership experience in their organization.
 We interrogate colonialism’s hold on Vanderbilt (and beyond) through a multicultural lens and reflect on ways to self-educate and take responsibility for reducing harm on campus related to colonization.

 This is an advanced training that is recommended for students who have already received introductory training on bias/power and privilege or are interested in learning about advocating for historically marginalized populations.
 We will define ally and accomplice with the goal of challenging students to move toward being active citizens/accomplices using critical dialogue to encourage change making.